-For a reconciliation of net earnings (loss) attributable to ANGI Homeservices Inc. shareholders to operating income (loss) to consolidated and combined Adjusted EBITDA, see "Principles of Financial Reporting."
-For a reconciliation of operating income (loss) to Adjusted EBITDA for the Company's reportable segments, see "Note 12-Segment Information" to the consolidated and combined financial statements included in "Item 8.
-Consolidated and Combined Financial Statements and Supplementary Data."
+For a reconciliation of net earnings attributable to ANGI Homeservices Inc. shareholders to operating (loss) income to consolidated Adjusted EBITDA, see "Principles of Financial Reporting."
+For a reconciliation of operating (loss) income to Adjusted EBITDA for the Company's reportable segments, see "Note 12-Segment Information" to the consolidated financial statements included in "Item 8.
+Consolidated Financial Statements and Supplementary Data."